wp-cli/handbook/commands/super-admin/remove.md

 # wp super-admin remove

-Remove super admin privileges from one or more users.
+Removes super admin privileges from one or more users.

 ### OPTIONS